 The assessment results project that flood events will become significantly more common and severe in the future (2024 to 2100) (Table ES-1).
 The chance of NW Quadrant storm flooding occurring at least once in any given year, 12% under past conditions, rises to 28% annual chance with future (2024 to 2100) increased precipitation due to climate change.
-Recent storm events may indicate that extreme precipitation, sea level rise will further increase the annual chance of NW Quadrant storm flooding to 29% with 0.8 feet of sea level rise (2048) and 100% with between 0.8 and 2.5 feet of sea level rise (2048 to 2076) and greater amounts of sea level rise.
+Recent storm events may indicate that extreme precipitation is already increasing due to climate change.
+Compounding the effects of increased precipitation, sea level rise will further increase the annual chance of NW Quadrant storm flooding to 29% with 0.8 feet of sea level rise (2048) and 100% with between 0.8 and 2.5 feet of sea level rise (2048 to 2076) and greater amounts of sea level rise.
 Similarly, the annual chance of runway flooding and airport closure rises from 7% with past conditions to 21% with future precipitation, remains a 21% chance with 0.8 feet of sea level rise (2048), and rises to 61% with 2.5 feet of sea level rise (2076).
 The risk of the entire airport flooding, previously 1% annual chance, rises to 3% with future precipitation and 4% with 0.8 to 2.5 feet of sea level rise (2048 to 2076).